California Highway Patrol Sergeant Ret. Author of Guardian of the Golden Gate: Protecting the Line Between Hope and Despair

 Director, UCSF Depression Center

 I wanted to extend a deep, personal thank you for joining us at the Active Minds Conference.
 Your work and efforts are inspiring and your presentation was deeply moving.
 Our attendees loved meeting you and hearing your story.
 Focusing on the power and importance of truly listening was a phenomenal way to end our wonderful conference weekend.
-Thank you for reminding each and every one of us why we do this work and inspiring our
+Thank you for reminding each and every one of us why we do this work and inspiring our ongoing efforts.

 Sara R. Abelson